-May is one of the traditional months that the Catholic Church especially honors the Virgin Mary.
+May is one of the traditional months in which the Catholic Church especially honors the Virgin Mary.
 Recently on the homeschooling blog of another Catholic mother, the author invited readers to honor Mary on social media and gave permission to use her posts.
 One of these I shared on my Facebook wall shows a picture of a man praying before a statue of Mary, and the caption reads, "Ad Jesum Per Mariam."
 I translated the Latin phrase at the top of my post, "To Jesus through Mary!"
 This is an expression of my joy.
 Mary invited me to the Catholic Church, the very Church founded by her son, Jesus.
 She has sustained me through her intercession and spiritual presence in times of trouble and distress.
 Most importantly, she led this once lukewarm Protestant back to Jesus, and my Christian faith is stronger than it has ever been in my life.
 I owe this Holy Woman an undying debt of gratitude.

 Unfortunately, a Facebook friend commented in a way that robbed me of my joy.
 I should not have allowed her to affect my feelings in this way, but the good that has come of it is that I have been meditating on the importance of allowing other people to express their joy, to not intentionally rain on their parade.
 I don't know what the exact intentions of this person were, so I am trying not to judge her.
 She implied in her comment on my FB wall that it is better to go to Jesus directly than through Mary, and she ended with, "Can I get an amen?"
 I felt like she was inviting others to gang up on me.
 This will hopefully help me to endeavor to follow the Golden Rule when using social media myself.
 To add insult to injury, two of my other friends "liked" her comment.
 What good can come of being a killjoy?
 Is the desire to be "right" worth the expense of alienating a friend?